iftechfoundation/twine-cookbook/pages/js/storyformats/sugarcube.md

 ## SugarCube Addons

 Working with [SugarCube Addons](https://www.motoslave.net/sugarcube/2/) requires using Story JavaScript.
-Provided instructions often list copying and pasting code into this area or configuring other options.
+The provided instructions with the addon often require copying and pasting code into this area or configuring other options.